This boarding group system is unlike anything else you’ll find at Disney World, and you’ll need to understand how it works if you want to ride.

-These groups become available after all regular Boarding Groups (up to group 120) have been filled.
+These groups become available after all regular boarding groups have been filled.

-One of the most common questions we’ve received is "does my entire family have to show up 2 hours early in order to get into a boarding group?”
+One of the most common questions we’ve received is, “does my entire family have to show up to get into a boarding group?”

-In order to join a boarding group you must have scanned your ticket or MagicBand to enter the park, so that means that mom or dad can't get up early to snag a boarding group while the rest of their family sleeps in.
-Everybody has to be there.
+In order to request to join a 1 p.m. boarding group you must have scanned your ticket or MagicBand to enter the park.

 You can leave and come back

 With the new Disney Park Pass System, guests can still leave a theme park and return.

 But, keep in mind that the modified virtual queue for Rise of the Resistance only gives you a one-hour return window.
 This means you have up to one hour from the time of the alert to go to the entrance of the attraction, so keep that in mind.

 You can follow along with where Disney is on boarding groups inside the My Disney Experience App, and as long as you have turned on notifications, you’ll get a pop up when it is your turn.